 Dental care for your pet is extremely important.
 Plaque and tartar build up can lead to gingivitis, (inflammation of the gums), potentially causing periodontal disease (bacterial infection).
-Periodontal disease left untreated can cause bad breath, teeth loss, inability to eat and damage to internal organs.
-Common signs your pet has dental disease are; salivating, yellow/brown staining, inflamed red gums, pawing or rubbing at mouth, and difficulty eating.
+Periodontal disease, if left untreated, can cause bad breath, tooth loss, inability to eat and damage to internal organs.
+Common signs your pet has dental disease are: salivating, yellow/brown staining, inflamed red gums, pawing or rubbing at mouth, and difficulty eating.

 Dental disease can be detected early by your veterinarian during annual Wellness Checks where it may be recommended to schedule a scale and polish for your pet’s teeth.
-Your pet will be anaesthetized for this procedure; a full oral evaluation is performed once asleep.
+Your pet will be anaesthetised for this procedure and a full oral evaluation is performed once they are asleep.
 The teeth are then scaled individually with an ultrasonic scalar, thoroughly removing all tartar and plaque (including under the gum line).
 Once clean, polishing is performed to create a smooth glossy surface which is more resistant to plaque build-up.
 Each pet is sent home with an informative dental pack including pamphlets, chews and oral biscuits.

 Full Laboratory Diagnostics

 Unfortunately our beloved pets can’t tell us when they are unwell.
 We depend on their behaviour, clinical examination and testing to determine when disease and disorders are present.
 Often, blood tests can reveal early stages of disease that may not be outwardly apparent.
-In such cases we can take action to delay or prevent onset of such disease improving quality and quantity of life.
+In such cases we can take action to delay or prevent the onset of disease, improving quality and quantity of life.

 In emergency situations, immediate blood results can be vital, giving direction to the most appropriate therapy – often the difference between life and death in such cases.
 Our in-clinic laboratory allows us to provide: